openfintechio/openfintech-docs/docs/index.md

 Contact us: [info@openfintech.io](mailto:info@openfintech.io)

-## Testimonials

-_"Fintech international standards are only on the stage of development.
-That's why we created OpenFinTech.io and made it accessible to the entire community!"_, Founder [PayCore.io](https://paycore.io/), [Denys Kyrychenko](https://www.facebook.com/denkiri).

-_"With a constant increase in the number of services, communication between them becomes more and more complicated.
-OpenFinTech.io - is just-in-time and what we need!"_, Founder [SDK.Finance](https://sdk.finance/), [Pavlo Sidelev](https://www.facebook.com/pavlo.sidelov).

 # SVG optimization
 ```bash
 find . -name *svg -exec mv {} /tmp/to_be_optimized.svg \; -exec scour -i /tmp/to_be_optimized.svg -o {} --enable-viewboxing --enable-id-stripping --enable-comment-stripping --shorten-ids --indent=none \;